 Who is at risk for RSV complications?

 While RSV cases are most commonly seen in children, it can be dangerous for older adults if they become infected.
-Older adults pose a higher risk for RSV complications since our immune systems become weaker with age.
+Older adults pose a higher risk for RSV complications since our immune systems weaken with age.

 Each year, up to 120,000 older adults in the U.S. are hospitalized for an RSV infection.
 If you are an older adult living with a chronic condition such as heart or lung disease or a weakened immune system, you are considered high risk and may be more susceptible to a severe RSV infection.

-Although most children will have had an RSV infection by their second birthday, small infants are still seen as high risk.
+Although most children will have had an RSV infection by their second birthday, small infants are still seen as high risk as well.
 Up to 80,000 children under five become hospitalized yearly for RSV.

 How is RSV spread?